17 Epic Tourist Attractions to Add To Your First Aspen Adventure

 W Aspen

-With 360-degree views of the Rocky Mountains, this contemporary checks all the boxes whatever time of year you’re visiting.
+With 360-degree views of the Rocky Mountains, this contemporary checks all our boxes, whatever time of year we’re visiting.
 Relax in the contemporary rooms, fitted with comfortable and eye-popping modern furnishings.
-After a day on the slopes or roaming around art galleries, enjoy a cocktail in the hotel’s on-site Wet Bar and watch the sun dip below the Rockies by a roaring fire.
+After a day on the slopes or roaming around art galleries, we love the chance to enjoy a cocktail in the hotel’s on-site Wet Bar and watch the sun dip below the Rockies by a roaring fire.

 St. Regis Resort